zarr-developers/governance/GOVERNANCE.md

 `zarr-steering-council@googlegroups.com`, or via the [@zarr-developers/steering-council](https://github.com/orgs/zarr-developers/teams/steering-council) GitHub team.

+### Emeritus Members

+In recognition of sustained contributions to the Zarr Project over an extended period of time, a departing ZSC member may be granted Emeritus status.

+Emeritus status is granted by consensus of the active ZSC, typically at the time a member steps down.
+It may also be granted retroactively to a former member on nomination by an active ZSC member.

+Emeritus members:

+- Retain access to ZSC communication channels and are welcome to attend ZSC meetings.
+- May weigh in on discussions and decisions of particular interest to them.
+- Do **not** have voting rights and are not counted toward quorum or consensus on ZSC decisions.

+Emeritus status is a recognition of past service and does not carry any of the responsibilities or authority of active ZSC membership described above.

 ## Tier 2: The Zarr Specification — Spec Committee

 The Zarr Specification is the focal point that brings together all Zarr